DavidSlr/portfolio/collections/_portfolio/2020-03-01-survey-tool.markdown

     <a href="/images/projects/survey/quest_overview.png" class="float-right"><img src="/images/projects/survey/quest_overview.png"></a>
 </div>

-The client had a web application that contained surveys which needed to be filled out by all locations worldwide.
+The client had a web application to fill out surveys by departments all over the world.
 The application also provided ways to audit data in a multi-stage approval process.
 The interface was very outdated and tedious to handle.

-The brief from the client said that they wanted to freshen it up and make it look modern.
-After some convincing the client agreed to have a user research phase that helped us understand the usage patterns and pain points.
-In the end the application wasn't just redesigned with a modern style and the company's corporate identity.
-Instead, the interface was also adapted to drop a lot of unnecessary complexity, clearly display survey progress and provide a more straightforward entry point to the currently relevant survey.
+The brief from the client said that they wanted to have a moder redesign of their application without any major changes of the structure.
+After some convincing, the client agreed to have a user research phase that helped us understand the usage patterns and pain points.

+In the end the application was not just redesigned with a modern style and the company's corporate identity.
+Instead, the interface was also adapted to drop unnecessary complexity, clearly display survey progress and provide a more straightforward entry point to the currently relevant survey.
 This benefits the many users that only use the system one to three times per year.

-The interface was changed for the presentation in this portfolio so that the client and details of their processes would not be shown.
+The interface was changed for the presentation in this portfolio to not show client information and processes.

 {% include gallery.html base_url="/images/projects/survey/"
-                        images="dashboard.png,quest_overview.png"%}
+                        images="dashboard.png,quest_overview.png,quest_category.png"%}

 ## Design Process